lavmeiker/capistrano-wpcli/README.md

 You can pass arguments directly to WPCLI using this var.
 By default it will try to load values from `ENV['WPCLI_ARGS']`.

 * `set :wpcli_local_uploads_dir`<br/>
 Local dir where WP stores the uploads.
 IMPORTANT: Add trailing slash!
+Optional if using [Bedrock Wordpress Stack](http://roots.io/wordpress-stack/)

 * `set :wpcli_remote_uploads_dir`<br/>
 Remote dir where WP stores the uploads.
 IMPORTANT: Add trailing slash!
+Optional if using [Bedrock Wordpress Stack](http://roots.io/wordpress-stack/)

 ## Contributing